 Submit brief suggestions (<200 words of text, no graphics, with contact info or weblink) via email to email@example.com.

 The University's annual party to appreciate and motivate work across campus by and on behalf of the LGBTIQ&A communities.
 Food, drinks and fun celebrate success, solidarity and still more yet to come!
 Mark your calendars, volunteer to help put on the party and/or nominate change agents for an award.
-For 2014, It's Our Time! will be our theme on April 3rd.
+For 2014, It's Our Time! was our theme.

 Beyond on-campus programs, we also work with various organizations and events in the larger Denver/Colorado area!
 We're a founding sponsor of the annual Colorado Queer Youth Summit and CampOUT experience.
 We have a booth each summer at the huge Denver Pridefest.